Thedarkiin/Telecom-churn-prediction/README.md

 | Decision Tree      | 0.7260   | 0.4853    | 0.5294 | 0.5064   | 0.6633  |

 > Logistic Regression is the best all-rounder, but XGBoost performs better in catching potential churners (recall).
-> In other words Xgboost catches 3 out of 4 actual churners
+> In other words Xgboost catches 3 out of 4 actual churners.

 ---